Information on the coronavirus provided by the MCM

-Your supervision is ensured.
-However, for the next few weeks you will have to communicate with your supervisor by telephone or Skype or e-mail.
+Your supervision is ensured; it will mainly be provided by telephone, digital platforms or e-mail.
 Please discuss specific appointments with your supervisor via e-mail.

-For my thesis I need books from the library, which is now closed.
-What can I do?
+For my thesis I need books from the Heribert Meffert Library, is it open?

 Is there a possibility to extend my writing period as a result of the current situation?

-I will hand in my project/ seminar/ bachelor or master thesis before April 20.
+I will hand in my project/ seminar/ bachelor or master thesis within the next weeks.
 What do I have to do?

 What happens to my course planning if events are rescheduled and I cannot attend them?